 The Glory Group focusses on employee education to promote CSR across its supply chain and ensure fair and open trading.
 The Group trains domestic and overseas procurement staff through an e-learning program, available in three languages.
 This consists of curriculum modules such as the Japanese Subcontract Act and CSR procurement, helping staff to improve their skills and acquire the knowledge they need.

-Glory issued the Glory CSR Procurement Guidebook for suppliers in Japan and Glory Supplier Code of Conduct for overseas suppliers to further promote CSR procurement in March 2014.
-The guidebook stipulates the Group’s basic stance on CSR as well as Glory’s requests to business partners such as respet for human rights, occupational health and safety, and anti-corruption as well as environmental protection.
+Glory issued the Glory CSR Procurement Guidebook for suppliers in Japan and Glory Supplier Code of Conduct for overseas suppliers to further promote CSR procurement in March 2014 (Updated in April 2018).
+The guidebook stipulates the Group’s basic stance on CSR as well as Glory’s requests to business partners such as respect for human rights, occupational health and safety, and anti-corruption as well as environmental protection.
 Glory uses the guidebook to encourage cooperation with business partners in promoting CSR initiatives throughout its supply chain.

 The Glory Group is taking steps to comply with the code of conduct established by the Responsible Business Alliance (RBA, formerly EICC), a CSR promotion organization for supply chains mainly in the electronic device industry, and the conflict mineral survey.

-In fiscal year 2019, the company surveyed 451 domestic primary business partners who handle around 80% of Glory’s total purchases, and findings were reported to the 440 suppliers who responded (response rate: 98%).
-In addition, 62 domestic primary business partners for GLORY Products Ltd. (response rate: 95%) and 80 primary suppliers for GLORY IPO Asia Ltd. (response rate: 76%) were also surveyed and received the results.
+In fiscal 2020, the company surveyed 433 domestic primary business partners who handle around 80% of Glory’s total purchases, and findings were reported to the 426 suppliers who responded (response rate: 98%).
+In addition, 60 domestic primary business partners for GLORY Products Ltd. (response rate: 100%), 65 primary business partners for GLORY IPO Asia Ltd. (response rate: 92%) and 17 primary business partners for Glory Global Solutions (Singapore) Pte.
+Ltd. (response rate: 92%) were also surveyed with the results shared with all business partners.

 For our first transaction with a business partner, we ensure that they understand the legal compliance, environmental protection, and CSR procurement requirements of our purchasing policy and ask them to comply with the Glory CSR Procurement Guidebook and Green Procurement Standard.
 In addition, we execute a memorandum of understanding on CSR procurement with business partners, including a request for cooperation on the CSR voluntary checklist to promote sustainable procurement together.